Meet Your Local Host

-Experience English Bay and meet new people with a local host by your side!
+Experience East Vancouver and meet new people with a local host by your side!
 Join a Getogether today!

 My name is Matt Colangelo, and I am the host of Getogether in East Vancouver.
 I want to personally invite you to join me for one of my upcoming Getogethers where I will take you and up to 9 others on a fun and “socially distanced” adventure across this special Vancouver neighbourhood.
 I can’t wait to show you around and connect you with new people!